Yenchenl/registration/README.md

-# a simple Registration form
+# A simple Registration form